vanNijnatten/vanNijnatten.dev/_pages/about.md

   - /about.html
 ---

+I am a data scientist, and former bioinformatician and software developer, now working at **Valcon**, a data consultancy firm, based in the Netherlands.
+During my everyday work, I use **PySpark** and **DataBricks** to gain knowledge and insights from data.

-I am a data-intensive medical science Ph.D. candidate at [UTS](https://www.uts.edu.au), [RUG](https://www.rug.nl) and [UMCG](http://www.umcg.nl) specializing in the genetics and epigenetics of chronic obstructive pulmonary disease (COPD) with a keen interest in using **bioinformatics** and **machine learning**.
-My research is focussed on applying modelling techniques to better understand the impact of **(epi)genetics** of **COPD** patients on their disease severity.
-Additionally, I look at how **corticosteroid** treatment impacts the epigenetics of COPD patients and their response.
-I recently submitted my thesis at UTS and will soon submit in Groningen as well (Jan/Feb 2024).
+I gained my Ph.D. in medical science at [UTS](https://www.uts.edu.au), [RUG](https://www.rug.nl) and [UMCG](http://www.umcg.nl) with my thesis titled "Defining COPD and Severe (Early Onset) COPD using a Multi-Omics Approach".
+My research was focussed on applying modelling techniques to better understand the impact of **(epi)genetics** of **COPD** patients on their disease severity.
+Additionally, I looked at how **corticosteroid** treatment impact the epigenetics of COPD patients and their response.

-Part of my role at university is being a **teaching assistant** for the **human genetics and precision medicine** and **Human Pathophysiology** courses, starting in the second half of 2023.
-In the first course, I will help students during bioinformatics workshops, wheras in the second course I will help students to recognize diseases.
-Outside of university, I help advance people in their **programming** skills.
+Part of my role at university was being a **teaching assistant** for the **human genetics and precision medicine** and **Human Pathophysiology** courses, starting in the second half of 2023.
+In the first course, I helped students during bioinformatics workshops, wheras in the second course I helped students to recognize diseases.
+Outside of university, I help advance people in their **data**, **statistics**, **programming** and **writing** skills.
 I love photography and videography, running, motorcycles and traveling.